succinctlabs/network/PROTOCOL.md

 - **Non-custodial**: The auctioneer never holds user funds - all deposits remain secure on Ethereum
 - **Unified Experience**: Single interface serves both on-demand requests and long-term service agreements

+## Security Assumptions

+The Succinct Prover Network relies on several key assumptions that users should understand when participating in the system.
+These assumptions make transparent the security properties of the network as it pertains to the auctioneer, the executor, the verifier contract, and data availability.
+The assumptions are used to maximize the performance of the system while minimizing the security surface for user funds.

+### Auctioneer and Matching

+The structure of the network as a verifiable application ensures that user deposits and provers' stake are secured by Ethereum.
+The auctioneer is responsible for matching proof requests to provers, and the network assumes that the auctioneer conducts the auction fairly and assigns requests to the appropriate winning prover.
+Note that even with this assumption, the auctioneer does not custody user funds, and therefore, the maximum loss that any particular request can incur from the system is bounded by `price * max_gas`, where the price is the winning bid and the gas limit is set by the user's request.
+The user signs off on the maximum price that they are willing to pay, so the potential loss incurred by any request is upper bounded.

+As the network evolves, requesters will be able to permissionlessly withdraw their funds directly from Ethereum, even if the auctioneer goes down.
+This gives users an "escape hatch" to retrieve their funds from the network.

+### SP1 Executor

+The executor is a component of SP1 that is responsible for serially running through the program to be proven and generating a RISC-V execution trace along with auxiliary data and metadata.
+The executor allows provers in the network to have access to important data before they start proving, such as the prover gas required to generate a proof of the program.
+Currently, the executor is trusted by provers to provide them with the correct information.
+In the future, the trust assumption on the executor can be removed by having a redundant set of executors running in parallel, effectively decentralizing the reliance on a single trusted executor.

+### Verifier Contract

+The verifier is a smart contract that is responsible for verifying proofs submitted by the auctioneer.
+The verifier is trusted to honestly verify Groth16 and Plonk proofs for non-SP1 proofs.
+The verifier contract is open source and can be audited by anyone to ensure correctness.

+### Data Availability

+In the network, the auctioneer receives transactions from requesters and provers and computes and proves their state transition.
+This generates associated data, such as the transactions themselves and their proofs.
+The network currently does not provide on-chain data availability guarantees for this data and instead relies on off-chain infrastructure, such as ephemeral storage, to maintain and provide access to this information.
+Users must trust that the necessary data will be available for verification and dispute resolution purposes.

+### Security Properties Summary

+The protocol's security model provides users with the following guarantees:

+- **Fund Security**: User deposits remain secured by Ethereum smart contracts and cannot be stolen by any off-chain component
+- **Bounded Risk**: Maximum loss per request is mathematically bounded by `base_fee + (max_price_per_pgu × gas_limit)`
+- **Verifiable Execution**: All state transitions are cryptographically proven and can be independently verified
+- **Observable Behavior**: Malicious behavior by trusted parties is publicly detectable through on-chain settlement patterns
+- **Escape Hatch**: Users retain ultimate control over their funds through planned permissionless withdrawal mechanisms

+For detailed technical analysis of trust assumptions and attack vectors, see the individual component sections below.

 ## Participants

 | Participant | Short Description | Privileges | Controlled By |